Make contact with us early

 If we have not been able to prevent you from becoming homeless under the prevention duty or you are already homeless, you will be owed the relief duty.
 Under the relief duty we must take reasonable steps to help you to secure suitable accommodation.
 The relief duty lasts for up to 56 days and is available to all households who are homeless and eligible, regardless of whether they have a priority need.
-If you are a priority need household, for example you have dependent children, then you will be provided with interim (emergency) accommodation whilst we carry out reasonable steps to help you secure alternative accommodation.
+If you are a priority need household, for example you have dependent children, you will be provided with interim (emergency) accommodation whilst we take reasonable steps to help you secure alternative accommodation.

 This help could include advice and assistance to find privately rented accommodation.
-If you do not have a local connection to Somerset and you are owed the relief duty, your application may be referred to the local authority where you do have a local connection if it is safe and appropriate to do so.
+If you do not have a local connection to Somerset and you are owed the relief duty, your application may be referred to the local authority where you do have a local connection, if it is safe and appropriate to do so.

 Personal housing plan